GLEAM-X J162759.5−523504.3

-GLEAM-X J162759.5−523504.3 is a transient astronomical radio source, found in 2020, in archival data recorded in 2018 by the Murchison Widefield Array.
+GLEAM-X J162759.5−523504.3 is a transient astronomical radio source, found in 2020, in archival data recorded in 2018 by the GLEAM survey of the Murchison Widefield Array.

 The source was active in radio for about 1 minute every 18 minutes, from January to March 2018, but has not been recorded since.

 Nature of source

 It seems somewhat like a Galactic Center radio transient (GCRT) except it is thought to be only about 4000 light-year distant.

 The radio emissions were polarised (as if affected by a magnetic field) so it may be a predicted astrophysical object called an "ultra-long period magnetar".